purhya/career/README.md

 **AEGL** aimed on rendering After Effects template with OpenGL, I created it for enhancing [LightMV](https://lightmv.com/).

-This project had been abandoned because it encodes videos too slowly on browsers (20x slower than desktop apps), and AE is too complex, especially it's plugin system.
+This project had been abandoned because it encodes videos too slowly on browsers (20x slower than desktop apps).

 Two years later, web codecs APIs becomes available, I replaced the video encoder and achieved 10x increasement in encoding speed.
-If aimed on implementing an independent app, not reply on AE to make template, this project is more closer to reality.
+If aimed on implementing an independent app, not reply on AE to make template, this project is closer to reality.